 - Point spreads: These are wagers that involve the eventual margin of victory in a game.
 The sportsbook gives its estimate, and bettors wager about whether the favorite will exceed (“beat”) the spread in victory, or the underdog will lose by fewer points (“cover”) the spread.
 An underdog that wins the game outright automatically covers.

 - Totals: Most people know about totals without realizing it.
 Both bettors and casual fans talk about the expected combined score as the “over/under.”
 However, the over/under itself is the sportsbook’s estimated total combined score.
 Players will bet whether the final tally will be over or under the estimate.
+While NFL over/unders are the most common totals bet, they are available in most sports.

 - Futures: A futures bet is a long-term wager, such as whether a player or team will win an award or championship after an entire season of play.
 Futures bets are what fans mean when they speak about “putting some money on (team)” as an expression of their support.
 These bets are usually difficult to win because of the number of variables in play, and the sportsbook commonly displays them as a long list of positive payout ratios.